-Wednesday Detention - parental contact One day out of school suspension - parental administrator the administration

-Saturday Detention - parental contact by Required conference with parent/guardian/student/telephone student/administrator for reinstatement

-Conference with parent/guardian/student/ Other referrals as deemed appropriate by

-Confiscation of device by staff member and submission to office

-Proceed to Level II disciplinary action Restorative action/reflection/lesson
+Wednesday Detention - parental contact One day out of school suspension - parental by letter/telephone contact by letter/telephone Saturday Detention - parental contact by Required conference with parent/guardian/ letter/telephone student/administrator for reinstatement Conference with parent/guardian/student/ Other referrals as deemed appropriate by administrator the administration Confiscation of device by staff member and sub omission to office Proceed to Level II disciplinary action Restorative action/reflection/lesson

-Note: Initial minor dress code violations will be attempted to be resolved by a conference with the Administration/student.
+\Note: Initial minor dress code violations will be attempted to be resolved by a conference with the Administration/student.
 Subsequent violations will result in further disciplinary consequences.

-Possession and/or Use of Tobacco/Nicotine Products
+Possession and/or Use of Tobacco/Nicotine Products\\